grahamhoyes/django-docker-swarm-example/README.md

 At this point, it is helpful, but not required, to have a domain.
 This example uses `django-swarm-example.grahamhoyes.com`, which you may substitute for your own domain.
 SSL is not covered in this tutorial, but should be used in production.
 If not using SSL, you may substitute the domain name below with the public IP address of your server.
 Whichever approach you go, make sure to included it in `ALLOWED_HOSTS` of the [Django settings file](/app/app/settings/__init__.py).

 Create a config file in `/etc/nginx/sites-available/`, for example `/etc/nginx/sites-available/django-swarm-example.conf`, with the following contents.
 If you aren't trying to deploy django under `/mysite`, you can replace it with just `/` in the config below.
+Static files are placed in `/usr/src/<username>/<repository>/static/` by default, which you can customize in the [workflow](#deploy).

 ```
 upstream django_server {